amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-translation-intro/tutorial.md

 If you don't have a Google Cloud Platform (GCP) project yet, create one [here](https://cloud.google.com/free/).
 Be sure to sign up for free trial credits.
 **Note the name of your new project** — you'll use that in the next step.

-Return to this tab once you're done.
+Return to this window once you're done.

 ## Set your project in the Cloud Shell and create an API Key